xuankimtran/docs-1/pages/katalon-studio/docs/windows-native-record.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/native-windows-recorder/app-file.png">

-   To start an UWP application, the application's execute file should be:
+   To start a UWP application, the application's execute file should be:

    * *ApplicationID* if your app is published on Microsoft store
    * *PackageFamilyName!Application ID* if your app is still in development.